 - Our doctors, nurses, child life specialists and social workers help your child and your family through the challenges of your child’s condition.
 We connect you to community resources and support groups.
 We can also connect you and your child with other families dealing with similar conditions.

 - At Seattle Children’s, we work with many children and families from around the Northwest and beyond.
 We can help with financial counseling, schooling, housing, transportation, interpreter services and spiritual care.
 Read about our services for patients and families.

 - Improve robot-assisted surgery.
 We track the results of robotic surgery in children so we can improve techniques.
-Dr. Thomas Lendvay studies the effectiveness of crowd sourcing reviewers to assess the robotic surgery skills of trainees and help them improve.

 - Protect fertility in cancer patients.
 Dr. Margarett Shnorhavorian leads a study to learn more about how chemotherapy affects male fertility.
 Her goal is to identify boys at high risk of losing their fertility so they can take steps to protect it before treatment.